marioseixas/marioseixas.github.io/_posts/2024-08-15-pagefind-with-jekyll.md

    end
    ```

+4. **Configure PageFind:**
-5. **Configure PageFind:** Create a file named `pagefind.yml` in your root directory to configure PageFind's behavior:
+   Create a file named `pagefind.yml` in your root directory to configure PageFind’s behavior:

    ```yaml
    source: _site